anuraghruday/text_to_image_gen/README.md

 ## !
 Caution

-COCO dataset is large and uses large amount of resources.
+The COCO dataset is large and uses a large amount of resources.
-Make sure to change the path of COCO dataset if you are running cgan_ber.ipynb.
-And if your system runs out of memory (Out Of Memory Error:) try reducing the batch size
+Make sure to change the path of the COCO dataset if you are running cgan_ber.ipynb.
+And if your system runs out of memory (Error:) try reducing the batch size
 ## Requirements

-* Ubuntu 22.04, Nvidia Graphics Card atleast 40GB, 32GB cpu ram, Cuda 12.0
+* Ubuntu 22.04, Nvidia Graphics Card at least 40GB, 32GB CPU ram, Cuda 12.0
 * Python3.8 is required to run the LDM repository
 * COCO Dataset